What is Gratuity? Meaning, Eligibility & Calculation in India

 • Termination

-• Disability due to accident or illness
+• Disability due to an accident or illness

 • Death

 If an employee meets these criteria, they can receive gratuity payments.
-Even if a company goes bankrupt, it still has to make these payments to eligible employees as per current regulations
+Even if a company goes bankrupt, it still has to make these payments to eligible employees as per current regulations.

 Reasons for Forfeiture